20shaked20/Elevator_Project/README.md

 # An online algorithm for elevator callings:

-*We can’t tell how many people will use the elevator during the day.

-Each time the elevator system gets a call our system will need to decide which elevator to send to our user.
+Each time the elevator system gets a call our algorithm will decide which elevator to send to the caller, But there are several scenarios to consider:
-We’ll give an illustration - the elevator controller gets a call to a certain floor, we have several scenarios to consider:

 A. No elevator or only some are in motion, in this case we will assign an elevator based on the fastest one to arrive, preferring the ones that are idle.